tcasey/tcasey-cms/src/pages/bio/bio.md

 I've been in Web Development since early 2015.
 Back then I was just starting to realize all the things I could do using JavaScript.
 Since then I've been on a journey of constant learning & growth.
 I've built many things since then & have overcome many obstacles in my path.
 Being upto date on the latest technologies has been a big part of my success.
 I enjoy learning & spreading that knowledge as I apply & learn on my own.

 ### How I Spend My Free Time
-Building things is what I love to do and when I have the time I try to build something to help improve my own life.
+Building things is what I love to do and when I have the time I try to build something to scratch my own itch.
 If I'm not working on making a new SAAS product then I'm probably watching Netflix with my wife or playing with my dog.
 My life isn't too busy but if I had more time I'd being doing something active.
 Play golf, basketball, or road biking is what comes to mind first so lets start there.